 A champion of effective health care

 The Pacific Hospital PDA property has a colorful history that has engaged a diverse group of community advocates through the years.
-These leaders have been committed to providing health care access for our community since we first opened our doors.

 The Pacific Hospital PDA is led by a volunteer Governing Council.
 All meetings are open to the public, and the beginning of each meeting is reserved for public comment.

 The Pacific Hospital PDA recently undertook a strategic planning process in 2019 to help shape its vision and goals for the future.